iArcanic/pacific-tours-ccse-cw1-report/report.md

 ## 3.7 Key requirement 7: Discounts

-For this requirement, packages, which is a combination of both a `Hotel` and a `Tour`, entails a discount which is based on the `Hotel`'s room type.
+For this requirement, hotel + tour packages entails a discount which is based on the `Hotel`'s room type.
 For example a single room incurs a 10% discount, a double 20%, and so on.

 A `HotelDiscount` model is therefore required, taking in a unique ID, the room type of the hotel, as well as a percentage discount.
-This table can then be populated manually either via data seeding or manual SQL statements.

 ```C#
 namespace asp_net_core_web_app_authentication_authorisation.Models